Efficient Input-Constrained Impulsive Optimal Control of Linear Systems with Application to Spacecraft Relative Motion: Algorithmic Approach

 \subsection{Input Reconstruction}

 Reconstructing the input signal from the dual solution requires extracting a discrete set of times where the semi-infinite constraints are active and solving the discretized form of the primal problem.
 These aspects are summarized in Algorithm~\ref{alg:Primal}.
+Though the above procedure is the most general, it is possible to exploit further algorithmic performance in the case of smooth norm costs and constraints, in which case the direction of the input is known and the ambiguous input magnitudes can be solved through least squares. \begin{theorem} Solving the infinite program Problem~\ref{prob:ConstrainedProblem}, by means of Algorithm~\ref{alg:Dual} followed by Algorithm~\ref{alg:Primal}, is globally convergent to the global minimum to within the imposed tolerance $\epsilon$. \end{theorem} \begin{proof} Since Problem~\ref{prob:DiscretizedConstrainedDual} is convex and bounded above, each subproblem of Algorithm~\ref{alg:Dual} will converge.
+Moreover, Algorithm~\ref{alg:Dual} will always terminate since $|S^{(j)}|$ is bounded.
+Finally, since $\mathcal{D}(S^*) \le \mathcal{D}(1+\epsilon)$ (Lemma~\ref{lemma:epsilon}), $\mathcal{D} = \mathcal{P}$ (Lemma~\ref{lemma:strongduality}), and $\mathcal{D}(S^*) = \mathcal{P}(S^*)$ (strong duality of SOCPs/LPs), $\mathcal{P}(S^*) \le \mathcal{P}(1+\epsilon)$. \end{proof}